 Trees are usually cut down, leaving a stump at about waist height.
 These present an unsightly problem.
 Cutting the stump off at ground level goes a long way to helping solve this problem.
 But the remains still have to be attended to.
 Options are to leave it; hire a stump grinder; burn it, or find a way to rot it as quickly as possible.

 Tree stumps might pose no particular problem and can happily be left alone to finish the rotting process.
-In domestic environments, this isn’t practical or even safe.
+However, in domestic environments, this isn’t practical or even safe.
 The tree may continue to grow or put out suckers that will become invasive in the garden.
 Trees and fallen branches can become difficult obstacles.
-In smaller areas like backyards and gardens, the landscape needs to be free from hazards and user friendly.
+In smaller areas like backyards and gardens, the landscape needs to be free from hazards and user-friendly.
 Farmers need to remove trees and stumps when building fences, and local government must keep the public environment free from risks as well.

 Burning the stump out presents a few environmental problems.
 Smoke from the fire is unpleasant and will impact everybody.
 The fire may need to burn for days.
 The fire might get underground in the roots and become very difficult to control.
 The fire may get out of control and spread to nearby trees and buildings.
 There are better methods of stump removal.